Program Contact: Timothy Ferrarotti 203 582-7782

 Requirements for Graduation

 Upon successful completion of the 27-month Quinnipiac University Physician Assistant program, students are granted a Master of Health Science and a certificate of completion as a physician assistant.
-Students must meet all of the following requirements in 27 months:
+Students are expected to complete all requirements in 27 months.
+Students must meet all of the following requirements:

 - Satisfactory completion of the PA curriculum requirements (including academic, clinical, medical writing, clinical logging, professionalism and community service requirements).

-- Satisfactory completion of the PA program core competencies and essential learning outcomes.
+- Satisfactory completion of the PA program core competencies and essential learning outcomes; attaining the required level of entrustment for all core and non-core entrustable professional activities.

 - Satisfactory completion of all PA course requirements.